Guidance

 • advice on building a central team to support trust growth

-At the end of the deployments, the SRMA will discuss their findings with the trust or school, and the local authority where appropriate.
-They will present recommendations for the school or trust to consider.
-It is up to each trust and each local authority maintained school in collaboration with their local authority, to decide which recommendations they want to take forward.
+At the end of each deployment, the SRMA will discuss their findings with you.
+It is up to each trust, and each local authority maintained school in collaboration with its local authority, to decide which recommendations to take forward.

 SRMAs produce a report for each deployment.
 Comprehensive deployment reports follow a standard format and will include key efficiency metrics, the SRMA’s analysis and their recommendations based on their review.
 The content and format of bespoke deployment reports will vary depending on the focus of the visit.
-All reports will be tailored to each school or trust’s context.
+All reports will be tailored to your specific context.

-For deployments involving local authority maintained schools, the local authority has the option of a summary report.
-This is a separate report, written specifically for the local authority, which may identify good practice and can include local authority level recommendations.
-It could also include opportunities for the local authority to consider.
-In preparing to write this report, the SRMA will schedule separate meetings with the local authority to consider how the team approaches budget monitoring with its schools, and the extent to which the local authority uses ICFP.
+For deployments involving local authority maintained schools, the local authority can ask for a summary report.
+This is a separate report, written specifically for the local authority.
+It may identify good practice and can include local authority level recommendations and opportunities for the local authority to consider.
+The SRMA will arrange separate meetings with the local authority to consider how the team approaches budget monitoring with its schools, and the extent to which the local authority uses ICFP.

 All reports are quality assured to ensure they are clear and factually accurate.
-Once finalised, the case lead will send the report to the chair of trustees and the accounting officer (for academy trusts) or to the local authority to send on to the school (for local authority maintained schools).
-We aim to share reports within 3 to 4 weeks of the final meeting with the SRMA.
+Once finalised, the DfE delivery lead will send the report to the chair of trustees and the accounting officer (for academy trusts) or to the local authority to send on to the school (for local authority maintained schools).
+We aim to share reports within 3 to 4 weeks of your final meeting with the SRMA.

-All deployments include a follow-up meeting with an SRMA, 6 months after the local authority or academy trust receives the SRMA’s report.
+All deployments include a follow-up meeting with an SRMA 6 months after you receive the SRMA’s report.
 This is an opportunity to:

 • discuss progress and next steps